sebranly/simple-bot/README.md

 or
 i2: No
 o2: You're not a real developer then.
 Or actually you take naps like sebranly instead.
-e: uses <that> tag to memorize a topic context (e.g. coffee in this case)
+e: uses <that> tag to memorize a topic context (e.g. "coffee" in this case)
 ```

 ```